January 29th - February 9th, 2021

 Arrive at Delhi Indira Gandhi International Airport (DEL) in Delhi, India, any time of day.
 Our welcome team will meet you at the airport and transfer you to our five-star hotel for a couple of days of relaxation and being pampered.
 Feel a little “Royal” at the Capital’s only Modern Palace hotel.
 Always a great way to start a trip!

 Overnight at the luxurious Leela Palace Hotel

 Saturday, January 30 (B, L, D)

 Today is a buffer day to recoup from jetlag and get ready for our adventure north!
-Take advantage of the spa or infinity pool at the hotel, optional sightseeing of the Walled City called Old Delhi or maybe a ricksaw ride through the narrow alleys and 350-year-old markets built by the Mughal Empire.
+Take advantage of the spa or infinity pool at the hotel, or maybe take a rickshaw ride through the narrow alleys among 350-year-old markets built by the Mughal Empire.
+Pass through the shops of bustling Chandai Chowk, one of the largest wholesale markets in Asia.
+We’ll have an optional sightseeing tour in the Walled City of Old Delhi.
 Colorful, vibrant, noisy, and chaotic are words that best describe Old Delhi.
-Pass through the shops of bustling Chandai Chowk, one of the largest wholesale markets in Asia.
 The photography opportunities are endless!
 We’ll gather for our welcome dinner tonight at the famous Jamavar Restaurant, a culinary experience not to be missed!

 Overnight at the Leela Palace Hotel